Movie Scenes That Actors Regret Doing

 Superman is the unequivocal superhero known for leaping tall buildings, outrunning speedy locomotives, and holding the strength of the yellow sun within his blue tights.
 Throughout the character's long history, the Man of Steel has shown off a whole assortment of superpowers, including freezing breath, X-ray vision, and producing miniature clones of himself from his hands.
 Still, one of Supe's most amazing abilities is his invulnerability, able to take the biggest of punches from the most powerful of enemies, and more relevantly, making him bulletproof.

 In Superman's multigenerational portrayals on movie screens, it has always been a highlight to watch bullets bounce off his chest — and eyeball, in the case of 2006's "Superman Returns" when big blue was portrayed by Brandon Routh.
-Still, the first actor to give Superman a full-length feature film, "Superman and the Mole Men," regrets his character having a bulletproof physique.
+Still, the second actor to give Superman a full-length feature film, "Superman and the Mole Men," regrets his character having a bulletproof physique.

 George Reeves, who later portrayed Superman for many years on television, would often make public appearances throughout the 1950s.
 Unfortunately, during one of these events, a wide-eyed child decided to bring a loaded gun in hopes of testing the superhero's imperviousness.
 Thankfully, no one was harmed, yet Reeves would later retire the cape and instead make appearances talking to children about the importance of gun safety.